tsainez/tsainez.github.io/_posts/2020-05-05-c-to-mips-conversion-techniques.md

 }
 {% endhighlight %}

-Sure, it's a little uglier— but the process runs the same.
-So, now we can use the same conventions we knew from before and create the final MIPS code:
+Now we can use the same conventions we knew from before and create the final MIPS code:

 {% highlight MIPS %}
         addi $t0,   $zero,  0       # int i = 0